Optometric Residency Program

 Program Description:

-This post-graduate residency program is offered by the Illinois College of Optometry in conjunction with Associated Eye Care (AEC) in Minnesota.
-The goal of this program is to provide advanced clinical training in the treatment of ocular disease, clinical research, surgical co-management, and perioperative care, as well as comprehensive care to patients ranging in age from neonatal to geriatric.
-Associated Eye Care’s integrated eye care model will allow the intern to work in conjunction with both optometrists and ophthalmologists in a high paced private clinic that encounters the entire spectrum of ocular pathologies.
-This organization includes a broad range of sub-specialized eye care providers such as pediatric, glaucoma, retina, dry eye, cornea and anterior segment, therapeutic contact lens, as well as refractive laser and cataract specialists.
-This structure allows us to care for our patient’s “vision for a lifetime”.
+This post-graduate residency program is offered by AEC in Minnesota, an affiliate of ICO.
+The program is ACOE accredited.
+The goal of this program is to provide advanced clinical training in the treatment of ocular disease, clinical research and surgical co-management and perioperative care, as well as comprehensive care to patients ranging in age from neonatal to geriatric.
+AEC’s integrated eye care model allows the resident to work in conjunction with both optometrists and ophthalmologists in a fast-paced private clinic that treats the entire spectrum of ocular pathologies.
+This organization includes a broad range of sub-specialized eye care providers such as pediatrics, glaucoma, retina, dry eye, cornea and anterior segment, therapeutic contact lens, as well as refractive laser and cataract specialists.
+This structure allows us to care for our patient’s “vision for a lifetime.”
+There will be after-hours on-call time and academic time for the resident.
+The resident will participate in and attend all continuing education events sponsored by Associated Eye Care as well as attending state and national optometric events.
+A stipend is provided to help with associated expenses.
+The resident has full access to any of the material or services provided at the College.
+This includes the library and media production department.

 About Associated Eye Care: